Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 I also remember sobbing like a baby to my girlfriend as she looked on with bewilderment and defeat because she was incapable of helping pull me out of this funk.

 I don’t share all of this as some sort of sob story and I’m not looking for sympathy.
-I share this story to highlight how quickly things can fall apart in life and how vital our finances are in the grand scheme of it all.
+I share this story to highlight how quickly going broke can happen and how vital our finances are in the grand scheme of it all.

 In a 2.5-year period between 2017 – 2019, I built a house of cards using debt that came tumbling down at the exact same time other major areas of my life were imploding.
 This was no coincidence either since money was directly or indirectly behind much of what I was facing.